Origin

 Who coined Machine Relations?

-Jaxon Parrott, CEO and founder of AuthorityTech, coined the term in 2024 after eight years in earned media and observing the shift from human gatekeepers to algorithmic ones.
+Jaxon Parrott, CEO of AuthorityTech, introduced Machine Relations in 2024 after eight years in earned media, as journalist gatekeepers gave way to model gatekeepers.

 How is MR different from SEO?